IATA-Cargo/ONE-Record/working_draft/API/docs/notifications.md

 ## Example 1C

-The following example shows a `LOGISTICS_OBJECT_UPDATED` Notification with the content of the object, because `sendLogisticsObjectBody` in Subscription is set to `True`.
+The following example shows a `LOGISTICS_OBJECT_UPDATED` Notification without the content of the object, because `sendLogisticsObjectBody` in Subscription is set to `False`.
 ```http
 POST /notifications HTTP/1.1
 Content-Type: application/ld+json; version=2.0.0-dev